dr-itz/redmine_workflow_enhancements/README.md

   * Red background

-	This is the default status a new issues is created with (which is configurable in newer versions of Redmine, "New" in older versions)
+	This is a status a new issues is can have.
+The default status for a new issues is displayed with bold text.

+	Notes:

+	  * The default issue status for a tracker is configurable since Redmine 3.0.
+Older versions of Redmine always use "New".

+	  * The possible statuses for a new issue is configurable since Redmine 3.2.
+		Older versions of Redmine allow the default status and all directly reachable statuses.
+The highlighting only shows the new Redmine 3.2 configuration.

   * Grey border